 MAY 9: THE DAY WITH TRIPLE HISTORICAL SIGNIFICANCE

-Throughout history, May 9 marked three times the evolution of Romania.
-Independence Day proclaimed in 1877, the victory of the United Nations Coalition in the Second World War 1945 and Europe Day - are the reasons for celebration for the Romanian people, on May 9th.
+The Independence Day proclaimed in 1877, the Victory of the United Nations Coalition in the Second World War in 1945 and Europe Day - historical events that deeply marked Romania's evolution are occasions for celebration for the Romanian people, on 9th of May.

 - The Independence Day proclaimed in 1877

 On May 9, 1877, Mihail Kogălniceanu, Minister of Foreign Affairs, delivered a memorable speech in the Parliament declaring that "we are independent, we are an independent nation" and thus proclaiming Romania's independence from the Ottoman Empire.
 The Assembly of Deputies proclaimed the State Independence of Romania, thus opening the way to the international recognition of the right of the Romanian nation to decide its own fate.

 The proclamation of independence was to be consecrated and defended on the battlefield by the participation of the Principality of Romania in the Russo-Turkish War of 1877–1878 and then recognized by the European powers.

 - Victory of the Allied Powers over Nazi Germany

 More than half a century later, on May 9, 1945, millions of people experienced the joy of capitulating to the Third Reich.
 And by signing the act of unconditional surrender of Germany, which took place at the Soviet Headquarters in Berlin, ended World War II on the European continent, a war that cost the lives of over 40 million people and immense destruction.